zukunft/zukunft.com/docs/llm/pending.md

 ### reduce response time

 if no prepared cached page is found, repeat the previous page with a 'processing' message and 'processing since 1 second', 2, 3 ... up to the timeout limit

+include in the install.sh script the creation of a crontab job

 create a job that checks for some users (the number of users to check should be defined in the config.yaml) if the 'uses_sandbox' is still valid and if not switch off the flag and set the 'last_update' time so that always the least updated users are checked with the next job run